 12. Exposed.
 Animals that have had contact with other animals, herds, or materials that have been determined to be infected with or affected by Brucella.
 (3-31-22)

-13. Federal Animal Health Official.
-An employee of USDA, APHIS, VS who is authorized to perform animal health activities.
-(3-31-22)

 14. Infected Animals or Herds.
 Animals that are classified as reactors by the designated brucellosis epidemiologist or herds that contain one or more reactor animals.
 (3-31-22)

-15. Negative.
-Cattle, domestic bison, swine or domestic cervidae are classified negative: (3-31-22)

-a.
-When their blood serum has been subjected to official serological tests and the test results fail to disclose evidence of Brucella infection; and (3-31-22)

-b.
-If blood, milk or tissues are subjected to bacteriological methods for cultivating field-strain Brucella and none are recovered.
-An animal is classified as negative when all tests that are performed fail to disclose evidence of brucellosis.
-(3-31-22)

 16. Official Identification.
-The unique individual identification of cattle, domestic bison, swine, or domestic cervidae in accordance with these rules.
+The unique individual electronic identification of cattle, domestic bison, swine, or domestic cervidae in accordance with these rules.
 (3-31-22)

 17. Official Vaccinate.
 A bovine or domestic bison female that was inoculated, in accordance with these rules and the brucellosis Eradication UM&R, with an approved Brucella vaccine.
-(3-31-22)

-18. Operator.
-The person who has authority to manage or direct a cattle, domestic bison, swine, or domestic cervidae premises, or conveyance and the animals thereon.
 (3-31-22)

 19. Parturient.
 Visibly prepared to give birth or within two (2) weeks before giving birth.
 (3-31-22)